List of Marvel Comics characters: R: Dallas Riordan

 Dallas Riordan is a character appearing in American comic books published by Marvel Comics.
 The character, created by Kurt Busiek and Mark Bagley, first appeared in Thunderbolts #1 (April 1997).

-The daughter of Jim Riordan, she's part of a family that had a long storied history of being police officers.
+The daughter of Jim Riordan, Dallas's family that had a long storied history of being police officers.
 Dallas was once an NYPD officer and a soldier before she went into politics and became the aide to the mayor of New York.
 When the Thunderbolts arrived on the scene after the disappearances of the Avengers and the Fantastic Four, the mayor wanted to take advantage of the Thunderbolts' publicity and chose to appoint Dallas as the liaison between his office and the new team of "heroes".
 Dallas was unaware that her new associates were super villains in disguise, plotting to use their newfound publicity to get security clearances that would allow them to take over the world.

 Dallas quickly began a flirtation with Erik Josten and the two were dating when the group gets exposed as villains.
 The Thunderbolts, led by Citizen V (by now Baron Helmut Zemo once again), soon made an attempt to take over the world.
 To save face, the mayor chose to blame Dallas for leading him astray and promptly fired her.

-A short time later, Dallas was approached by Roger Aubrey of the V-Battalion, and was offered the role of their primary field agent.
-It turned out that Dallas's grandfather had worked for the original V-Battalion (which were slaughtered by Baron Heinrich Zemo) and had served in World War II but stayed in Europe to help recreate the V-Battalion with Aubrey and various others, leaving his son Jim behind.
-Jim raised Dallas to be tough and encouraged her desire to be a police officer.
-Jim did not like the V-Battalion, but presumably wanted his daughter to be trained in combat so that she would be prepared if she ever accepted a role in the V-Battalion (as was her right being a descendant of a member).